shanpatel371/AdBlocker/README.md

 ```

 ### Notes
-- If the `blocked_websites.json` file already exists, the new rules will be appended to it, preserving any previously saved rules.
+- If the `rules.json` file already exists, the new rules will be appended to it, preserving any previously saved rules.
-- If no file exists, the script will create a new `blocked_websites.json` file.
 - The script automatically assigns a unique ID to each new rule based on the number of existing rules.

-### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Feel free to adjust or expand any sections based on your specific needs or features!